enkidevs/curriculum/react/introduction/fundamentals/react-what-is-state.md

 [2:Changing state before mounting]
 If you try to change the `state` before the component was mounted, React will display the value of the initial `state`.

+[3:Memory Leaks]
+This is mostly due to how JavaScript works, rather than React.
+In JS, closures can live past the lifetime of a function, and since an interval callback needs to be kept alive by the browser to get executed, it can accidentally keep other references via its closure.
+Thus, memory isn't cleanep up, no matter if the React component is there or not.
+Here's [an article](https://reliablejavascript.com/2017/11/05/how-timer-intervals-can-leak-memory/) that provides a more in-depth reading.